List of top-division football clubs in OFC countries

 This is a list of top-division association football clubs in OFC countries.
-OFC is the football confederation that overseas the sport in Oceania.
+OFC is the football confederation that oversees the sport in Oceania.
 The OFC is made up of 11 full members and 3 associate members.

 The football associations of Australia and Guam are members of AFC, the Asian football confederation (Australia was previously an OFC member but had left), and the football association of Northern Mariana Islands is a provisional associate member of AFC (previously an OFC associate member but had left).
 The football associations of Kiribati, Niue and Tuvalu are associate members of OFC (but not members of FIFA).
 The sovereign states of the Marshall Islands, Federated States of Micronesia, Nauru and Palau, as well as the dependent territories of Norfolk Island, Pitcairn Islands, Tokelau, and Wallis and Futuna, are not members of OFC or any other football confederation.

 Each of the OFC member countries have their own football league systems, as do some non-members.
 The clubs playing in each top-level league compete for the title as the country's club champions, and also for some countries, places in next season's OFC club competition, i.e., the OFC Champions League.
 Due to promotion and relegation, the clubs playing in the top-level league in some countries are different every season.

 The champions of the previous season in each country are listed in bold.